mondoohq/docs/docs/mql/resources/ms365-pack/microsoft.identityandaccess.md

 id: microsoft.identityAndAccess
 sidebar_label: microsoft.identityAndAccess
 displayed_sidebar: MQL
-description: A container resource for identity and access policies that can be filtered.
+description: A container resource for identity and access policies that can be filtered
 ---

 # microsoft.identityAndAccess

 **Description**

-A container resource for identity and access policies that can be filtered.
+A container resource for identity and access policies that can be filtered

 **Init**